zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/faq/jailbreak.md

 this allows for bullproof JIT to happen regardless of an a debugger being attached.
 However, these versions already have jailbreaks.

+### Using WebAssembly JIT

+In this case, the JIT compiler is made to emit WebAssembly where it will be JIT compiled again into native code by WebKit.
+However, the delay is high as this involves inter-process communication.
+Addtionally, since this is "double-JIT" the performance would not be as good.
+This is also unimplemented in java.

 ### Run with debugger

-This can work, even with latest iOS/iPadOS, tethered with a debugger from another device/PC.
+This can work for bulletproof JIT, even with latest iOS/iPadOS, tethered with a debugger from another device ([JitterBug](https://github.com/osy/jitterbug))/PC (AltJIT/libimobiledevice).
 This is not convenient.
-This can also be semi-untehered with [JitterBug](https://github.com/osy/jitterbug) when signed with network extension entitlement with a paid developer account (or when signed with a testflight certificate).
-However, this is not implemented into PojavLauncher.
+This can also be semi-untehered with JitterBug when signed with network extension entitlement with a paid developer account (or when signed with a testflight certificate).
+The performance will be slightly worse, and you cannot modify jetsam but iOS/iPadOS has a bug where mirror mapped memory is also considered actual memory usage.
+(Although this can be worked around by not remapping all at once) However, support for jailed debugger JIT is not implemented into PojavLauncher.